zaksabeast/PokemonRNGGuides/guides/usum/en/find egg seeds-no cfw.md

 5. Soft reset the game with `L + R + Start` to when the egg was ready to be picked up.

 6. Reject the egg this time.
-Repeat from Step 2 until you have 127 `0` or `1` noted down in order.
+Repeat from #2 in this section (run around until egg is ready to pick up) until you have 127 `0` or `1` noted down in order.
 Soft reset so you're back to your last egg again ready to be picked up.

 7. Open 3DSRNGTool and in the upper left click on "Tools" then "Gen7 Egg Seed Finder".
 Copy/paste or type in your list of 0's and 1's.
-Check the "Shiny Charm" box if you have the Shiny Charm.

 8. Click on "Go!" and wait for the search to finish.
-Hopefully it will be able to find a result if you have done everything correctly.
-    - If there is no result then you probably messed up somewhere along the way.
-Unfortunately that means you must start over with the 127 eggs.
+It shouldn't take long and you will get one result.

 ## Step 3: Verifying Egg Seeds (127 Magikarp Method)